allenai/robothor-challenge/README.md

 ## Submitting to the Leaderboard

 We will be using an [AI2 Leaderboard](https://leaderboard.allenai.org/) to host the challenge.
+The team with the best submission made by May 31st (midnight, [anywhere on earth](https://time.is/Anywhere_on_Earth)) will be announced at the [CVPR'21 Embodied-AI Workshop](https://embodied-ai.org/) and invited to produce a video describing their approach.
 You will be submitting your metrics file (e.g. `submission_metrics.json.gz` as below) for evaluation.
 During leaderboard evaluation, we will validate your results and compute several metrics (success rate, SPL, proximity-only success rate, proximity-only SPL, and episode length).
 Submissions will be ranked on the leaderboard by SPL on the test set.

 To generate a submission, use the following evaluation command:
 ```bash